Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADMSGroup.md

 ```

 ### -GroupTypes
-Specifies that the group is a dynamic group.
+Specifies that the group is a unified or dynamic group.

-To create a dynamic group, specify a value of DynamicMembership.
+Notes:

+* This parameter currently cannot be used to create dynamic groups.
+To create a dynamic group in PowerShell, you must use the AzureADPreview module.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]